 How to Cold Call: The Complete Guide for Sales Reps

-Cold calling is still one of the most effective ways to generate pipeline.
-But most reps hate it because they've never been taught how to do it well.
+Cold calling still generates pipeline better than almost anything else.
+Most reps hate it because nobody ever taught them how to do it well.

-According to HubSpot's 2025 State of Cold Calling Report, 72% of sales professionals believe cold calling is at least somewhat effective, and 68% work at organizations that actively use it.
-Yet most reps struggle because they lack a framework.
+Per HubSpot's 2025 State of Cold Calling Report, 72% of sales professionals think cold calling is at least somewhat effective, and 68% work at companies that actively use it.
+Reps struggle anyway because they're dialing without a framework.

-This guide breaks down every stage of a cold call so you can approach each dial with a clear plan.
+This guide breaks down every stage so you walk into each dial with a plan.

 Cold Calling Tips: The Anatomy of Successful Cold Calls